souseb555/Andrew_ng_Machine-Learning/README.md

 #### Multi-class Classification and Neural Networks
 In this Programming Assignment, you will implement one-vs-all logistic regression and neural networks to recognize hand-written digits.

-- lrCostFunction.m
+- lrCostFunction.m :
 computes the cost using theta as the parameter for regularized logistic regression and the gradient of the cost w.r.t. to the parameters.

-- oneVsAll.m
+- oneVsAll.m:
 ONEVSALL trains multiple logistic regression classifiers and returns all the classifiers in a matrix all_theta, where the i-th row of all_theta corresponds to the classifier for label i.

-- predictOneVsAll.m
+- predictOneVsAll.m:
 Predict the label for a trained one-vs-all classifier.
 The labels are in the range 1..K, where K = size(all_theta, 1).

-- predict.m
+- predict.m:
 p = PREDICT(Theta1, Theta2, X) outputs the predicted label of X given the trained weights of a neural network (Theta1, Theta2).